VisualUsual/pi360/README.md

 # pi360
-A tool for Raspberry Pi to RGH your Xbox 360.
+A tool for Raspberry Pi to modify your Xbox 360.